 - How big should the price drops be?

-- How much inventory is needed for each price point?
+- The quantity of inventory needed for each price point

 - What should the pricing floor be?

 Implementing Advanced Pricing StrategiesAs millions of Store / SKU combinations move through their own life cycles, prices may need to be adjusted in several stages (initial, regular, promotional, and markdown pricing.)
 Purpose-built artificial intelligence like Retalon (designed and made for retailers) can do this completely automatically.
 Retalon’s retail AI engine is able to look at dozens of critical factors that affect demand:

 - Price zones

 Want to see our advanced pricing solution in action?
 Book a free demo today or contact our team if you have any questions.